maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 1. Using Twitter’s APIs: Open/Essential, Academic/Premium (see more about APIs this section to the [Introduction to Populating a Website with API Data](https://programminghistorian.org/en/lessons/introduction-to-populating-a-website-with-api-data#what-is-application-programming-interface-api))
 2. Using the [Beginner's Guide to Twitter Data](https://programminghistorian.org/en/lessons/beginners-guide-to-twitter-data) from the Programming Historian.

-In the project for which the workflow was originally developed, we had c.
-200,000 tweets collected with the Premium API over two periods of 31 days each.
-However, for the purpose of this lesson, we made a new dataset using the Open API to make the test case as close to a classroom setting as possible.
-#Exploration of a dataset’s timely dimension
-The R code described below is written with the specific purpose of analyzing twitter data, but the three steps can hopefully be of inspiration to students and researchers in the social sciences and humanities who want to use distant reading to qualify and contextualize results in relation to their close readings.

-## Prerequisites for following the example track

 To follow the coding examples, make sure you have installed and loaded the following packages: